tu-os-course/TI2726C-Assignments-2016/src/session_5/assignment.md

 # Session 5: Synchronisation of Threads

-In the previous chapter you have learned what scheduling is and some algorithms that can be used to schedule threads.
-This chapter will introduce the synchronisation of threads.
+In Assigment 4 you have learned what scheduling is and some algorithms that can be used to schedule threads.
+This assignment will introduce the synchronisation of threads.

 **The objectives for this session are:**